gregmoille/pyLLE/README.md

 pyLLE is a tool to solve the Lugiato Lefever Equations (LLE)<sup>[1](#ref1)</sup><sup>,</sup><sup>[2](#ref2)</sup><sup>,</sup><sup>[3](#ref3)</sup>in a fast and easy way.
 Thanks to an user-friendly front-end in python and a efficient back end in Julia, solving this problem becomes easy and fast.

-For a complete documentation of the package, please visit the [readthedocs page](http://pylle.readthedocs.io/en/latest/index.html)
+For a complete documentation of the package, please visit the [gtihub page](https://gregmoille.github.io/pyLLE/)

 ## Instalation